Workers Comp Lawyer Hickory NC

 A workers’ compensation attorney can pursue a claim on your behalf by preparing and filing all necessary paperwork with your employer and the workers’ compensation insurance company.

-While you focus on recovering from your injuries, your Hickory workers’ compensation lawyer will submit all of the proper documentation to the insurance company correctly and on time to help you receive all the benefits you deserve.
+While you focus on recovering from your injuries, your Hickory workers’ compensation lawyer will submit all of the proper documentation to the insurance company correctly and within the statute of limitations to help you receive all the benefits you deserve.

 Am I Eligible for Workers’ Compensation?

 Workers are injured every day in various ways.
 Sometimes these workplace accidents are preventable, such as when safety protocols are ignored.

 Work-related injuries also occur when employees are not adequately trained by managers or are forced to work through fatigue.
 Poorly maintained work sites also cause workplace accidents, including slip and falls.